Cooking With Bliss

 Storage and Reheat

 Store your leftover beans and rice in separate containers.
-Using airtight containers with tight-fitting lids are best.
-But, if you'd like, you can store your rice in a ziploc baggie to create more room in your fridge if needed.
-Store them in the fridge for up to 3 to 4 days.
+Using airtight containers with tight-fitting lids is best.
+But if you'd like, you can store your rice in a ziploc baggie to free up more room in your fridge if needed.
+Store them in the fridge for up to 3-4 days.

 To reheat, add your beans to a saucepan and simmer over low heat until they're hot.